-- [1209] CONDEMNS the Defendants solidarily to pay as moral damages an amount of \$6,858,864,000 plus interest and the additional indemnity from the date of service of the action; - [1210] CONDEMNS the Defendants solidarily to pay the amount of \$100,000 as moral damages to each class member diagnosed with cancer of the lung, the larynx, the oropharynx or the hypopharynx who started to smoke before January 1, 1976, plus interest and the additional indemnity from the date of service of the action; - [1211] CONDEMNS the Defendants solidarily to pay the amount of \$80,000 as moral damages to each class member diagnosed with cancer of the lung, the larynx, the oropharynx or the hypopharynx who started to smoke as of January 1, 1976, plus interest and the additional indemnity from the date of service of the action; - [1212] CONDEMNS the Defendants solidarily to pay the amount of \$30,000 as moral damages to each member diagnosed with emphysema who started to smoke before January 1, 1976, plus interest and the additional indemnity from the date of service of the action; - [1213] CONDEMNS the Defendants solidarily to pay the amount of \$24,000 as moral damages to each member diagnosed with emphysema who started to smoke as of January 1, 1976, plus interest and the additional indemnity from the date of service of the action; - [1214] DECLARES that, as among the Defendants, ITL shall be responsible for 67% of the solidary condemnations for moral damages pronounced in the present judgment, including all costs; RBH shall be responsible for 20% thereof and JTM shall be responsible for 13% thereof; - [1215] ORDERS Defendant Imperial Tobacco Canada Ltd. to make an initial deposit for compensatory damages of \$670,000,000 into its attorney's trust account within sixty (60) days of the date of the present judgment; - [1216] ORDERS Defendant Rothmans, Benson & Hedges Inc. to make an initial deposit for compensatory damages of \$200,000,000 into its attorney's trust account within sixty (60) days of the date of the present judgment; - [1217] ORDERS Defendant JTI Macdonald Corp. to make an initial deposit for compensatory damages of \$130,000,000 into its attorney's trust account within sixty (60) days of the date of the present judgment; - [1218] RESERVES the Plaintiffs' right to request orders for additional deposits should the above initial deposits prove insufficient to cover all claims made by eligible Members of the Class;
+- [1209] CONDEMNS the Defendants solidarily to pay as moral damages an amount of \$6,858,864,000 plus interest and the additional indemnity from the date of service of the Motion for Authorization to Institute the Class Action; - [1210] CONDEMNS the Defendants solidarily to pay the amount of \$100,000 as moral damages to each class member diagnosed with cancer of the lung, the larynx, the oropharynx or the hypopharynx who started to smoke before January 1, 1976, plus interest and the additional indemnity from the date of service of the Motion for Authorization to Institute the Class Action; - [1211] CONDEMNS the Defendants solidarily to pay the amount of \$80,000 as moral damages to each class member diagnosed with cancer of the lung, the larynx, the oropharynx or the hypopharynx who started to smoke as of January 1, 1976, plus interest and the additional indemnity from the date of service of the Motion for Authorization to Institute the Class Action; - [1212] CONDEMNS the Defendants solidarily to pay the amount of \$30,000 as moral damages to each member diagnosed with emphysema who started to smoke before January 1, 1976, plus interest and the additional indemnity from the date of service of the Motion for Authorization to Institute the Class Action; - [1213] CONDEMNS the Defendants solidarily to pay the amount of \$24,000 as moral damages to each member diagnosed with emphysema who started to smoke as of January 1, 1976, plus interest and the additional indemnity from the date of service of the Motion for Authorization to Institute the Class Action; - [1214] DECLARES that, as among the Defendants, ITL shall be responsible for 67% of the solidary condemnations for moral damages pronounced in the present judgment, including all costs; RBH shall be responsible for 20% thereof and JTM shall be responsible for 13% thereof; - [1215] ORDERS Defendant Imperial Tobacco Canada Ltd. to make an initial deposit for compensatory damages of \$670,000,000 into its attorney's trust account within sixty (60) days of the date of the present judgment; - [1216] ORDERS Defendant Rothmans, Benson & Hedges Inc. to make an initial deposit for compensatory damages of \$200,000,000 into its attorney's trust account within sixty (60) days of the date of the present judgment; - [1217] ORDERS Defendant JTI Macdonald Corp. to make an initial deposit for compensatory damages of \$130,000,000 into its attorney's trust account within sixty (60) days of the date of the present judgment; - [1218] RESERVES the Plaintiffs' right to request orders for additional deposits should the above initial deposits prove insufficient to cover all claims made by eligible Members of the Class;